BE PART OF THE STORY: THE NEXT CHAPTER

 Honors our legacy, while ensuring sustainability for generations of storytellers to come

-Lake Country Playhouse & Academy has always grown thoughtfully—guided by community need, artistic vision, and a deep respect for the generations who built what we have today.
+LCP has always grown thoughtfully — guided by community need, artistic vision, and deep respect for the generations who built what we have today.
+This next chapter is no different.

 ✨ Be Part of the Story.